-In a noisy shopping mall or beside a major road I can need to pause listening or a phone call as noise levels change.
+In a noisy shopping mall or beside a major road I can need to pause listening or a phone call, as noise levels rise.
 With H95 headphones, the problem is eliminated.
 In situations where earbuds are adequate, headphones like the H95 just make the experience more enjoyable.

 Battery life is also better with headphones, although I feel with the latest earbuds it is rarely a big problem.
 H9s provide 38 to 50 hours on a charge, and 10 minutes charging gives 5 hours of battery life, almost matching full charge on some earbuds.

 Overall, the trade off is the far more obvious ‘I am wearing headphones’ declaration, vs the far better experience.
 However when need to interact with someone, it is actually easier while wearing the headphones.

 I know someone who wears earbuds at home because they desire to listing without others hearing their music, and wear earbuds during a specific commute where background noise is not really a problem.
 For this person, earbuds work fine.
 In fact, they also like to listen in the bath, where earbuds are the only viable option.
 Perhaps if audio quality was a higher priority, they would also have a use case for headphones?

 I started with the H95s for a specific use, but now they have replaced almost all (rain aside) use of earbuds.
 Which works comes down to use case, and how silly you feel walking around wearing headphones.